chesterbr/ruby2600/README.md

 ## Current status

 Most 2K and 4K games show at least their title screens.
-Some (e.g., *Pitfall!™*, *River Raid™*) are quite playable (at what feels like ~1/30 of the speed of a real Atari on my "late 2012" Mac Mini).
+Some (e.g., *Pitfall!™*, *River Raid™*, *Space Invaders™*, , *Boxing™*) are quite playable (at what feels like ~1/30 of the speed of a real Atari on my "late 2012" Mac Mini).

 Check the [Known Issues](#known-issues) and [FAQ](#faq) below for more information.